mmuhd/Kalanto/README.md

 ## License

-Pixelfed is open-sourced software licensed under the AGPL license.
+Kalanto is built on Pixelfed which is an open-sourced software licensed under the AGPL license.

 ## Communication